 The Trust sits within PCT, which is a division of Perpetual Limited and forms part of the Perpetual Group.
 PCT provides a broad range of fiduciary, agency and digital products to the debt capital markets and managed funds industries both domestically and internationally.
 Debt Market Services includes trustee, document custodian, agency, trust management, accounting, standby servicing, and reporting solutions.
 Perpetual Digital provides data services, industry roundtables, and our new Perpetual Intelligence platform-as-a-service products supporting the banking and financial services industry.
 Managed Funds Services provides services including independent responsible entity, wholesale trustee, custodian, investment management and accounting (such as those provided by the Trust).

 Investments

-The Trust's Assets under Management was a total of \$1.204bn.
-The major asset class within the structure is commercial property, specifically student accommodation.
+The Trust's total assets was a total of \$1.766bn.
+The major asset classes of the Sub Trusts is commercial property, and specifically office buildings.
 The account is domiciled in Australia.

 Supply chain